kflores4716/School_District_Analysis/README.md

 ![Updated_size_summary](https://user-images.githubusercontent.com/94764735/150595056-a655d20f-ee97-4dc6-9ad7-306359e762ac.png)

 Much like with the scores by school spending, removing the 9th graders from Thomas High didn’t affect the end results.
-Thomas High even remained in the medium sized school grouping.
-So, because they didn’t change size categories and their school’s average scores were minimally impacted, the district scores by school size didn’t change in the final, rounded figures.
+Thomas High even remained in the medium sized school grouping (1000-2000 students).
+So, because they didn’t change size classification and their school’s average scores were minimally impacted, the district scores by school size didn’t change in the final, rounded figures.
 Just like what we saw with the scores by school spending.